July 25, 2022

 Types of Airbnb Businesses

-I think there are different types of Airbnb businesses and some will do better than others during a recession.
+As you are working on a business plan for your Airbnb, I think you need to consider that there are different types of Airbnb businesses and some will do better than others during a recession.
 Here are a few types of short term rental businesses and how I think they should fair during an economic downturn.

 - Airbnb for Business Travelers - If your Airbnb unit is in a city and targeted toward business travelers, I think you could have more of a challenge during a recession.
 Business travel is often one of the first things to get cut during a recession.
 Companies think, maybe a Zoom meeting will work instead of traveling, or maybe we can just go to the conference next year.
 This all translates into less demand for Airbnb rentals that are focused on business travelers.